smartdevicelink/sdl_evolution/proposals/NNNN-DisabledSoftbuttons.md

 ## Introduction

 This feature would allow apps to send custom softbuttons to display on screen but they would appear disabled.
-Also this allows an app to subscribe to softbuttons that are disabled
+Also this allows an app to subscribe to softbuttons that are disabled.

 ## Motivation
 Some apps like iHeartRadio don't provide the same set of custom softbuttons for each home screen.